kjmczk/react-hooks-firebase/README.md

-This project was created in the [How to connect Firebase Cloud Firestore to your React App](https://medium.com/@kjmczk/how-to-connect-firebase-cloud-firestore-to-your-react-app-1118fd182c60) tutorial.
+This project was created in the [Connect Firebase Cloud Firestore to a React App](https://medium.com/@kjmczk/how-to-connect-firebase-cloud-firestore-to-your-react-app-1118fd182c60) tutorial.

 ## Quick Start